All tours on this holiday have now departed. Future departure dates will be confirmed in due course.

 Day 2: Chatsworth House.

 Today we have a full day at the magnificent Chatsworth House.
-Arriving before the house is open to the public, we will have an extended private guided tour, taking in the masterpieces of Chatsworth's collections, and bringing the house and the history of the Cavendish family, particularly the remarkable Elizabeth Cavendish (Bess of Hardwick), to life.
-This afternoon there will be an optional guided tour of Chatsworth's extensive grounds, which will take in the principal features and offer insight into the gardens, landscape and history of both.
-Those who do not wish to take this tour will have free time to explore at their leisure.
-This evening there will be a lecture by Nicholas Merchant - "Robert Adam and his architecture", and dinner in the hotel restaurant.
+In the morning we will explore Chatsworth’s extensive grounds which will take in the principal features and offer insight into the gardens, landscape and history.
+After lunch (not included) we will enjoy a guided tour taking in the masterpieces of Chatsworth’s collections, and bringing the house and the history of the Cavendish family, particularly the remarkable Elizabeth Cavendish (Bess of Hardwick), to life.
+This evening there will be a lecture by Nicholas Merchant – “The Indomitable Bess of Hardwick” followed by dinner in the hotel restaurant.

 Day 3: Hardwick Hall and Bolsover Castle.